Social Security's Future: Q&A

 Q: Will Social Security be replaced by a private sector retirement plan ("privatization")?

 A: No. There are no credible plans to replace Social Security as the foundation for the retirement of American workers.

 Q: What is a voluntary personal retirement account?

 A: There are many possible ways to structure personal accounts.
 Several proposals recommend that a personal savings account plan for Social Security be modeled after the federal government's Thrift Savings Plan.
 This very popular plan for federal employees and members of Congress allows a choice of five highly diversified, low-cost mutual funds.
 In the Thrift Savings Plan, no direct investments in individual stocks are allowed.

 Q: Social Security's future challenges are caused by the aging of our population.
 Do other countries have similar problems?

 A: Yes.
-Most countries in Europe, as well as Japan, have more serious challenges than the U.S. Even some developing countries are starting to face up to the aging of their populations.
+Most countries in Europe, as well as Japan, have more serious challenges than the U.S. According to an article by The Japan Times, Japan tops the world rankings for the oldest society by proportion of persons over 65, and the country is rapidly graying.
+Even some developing countries are starting to face up to the aging of their populations.

 Q: What are these other countries doing to face their challenges?

 A: Many of these countries have begun to pre-fund their social security plans.
 More than 20 countries, including Britain, Australia, and Sweden, have established versions of personal accounts.